- - -

 Technics ST-9600 (1974, photo1, photo2, inside, gangs, back) search eBay

 Believed to be identical, these tuners both had 5 FM gangs and 4 ceramic filters, and 3 AM gangs.
 The ST-9600 seems to have been the Euro version of the ST-8600.
-Our contributor Daniel informs us that the ST-9600 has some unusual capabilities: its front panel functions include "servo tuning," rec/playback (amp/source/tape/FM low-noise), a pink-noise generator, output level and MPX hi-blend; on the rear panel, in addition to the usual antenna jacks, are tape deck rec out/playback, amp/tuner line in/line out, and multipath output jacks for an oscilloscope.
-Here's an excerpt from Technics' own literature for the ST-8600: "Low-noise direct FM-to-tape deck system sends pre-emphasized signal to deck for recording, with deemphasis in playback.
+Our contributor Daniel informs us that the ST-9600 has some unusual capabilities: its front-panel functions include "Servo Tuning," Rec/Playback (amp/source/tape/FM low-noise), a pink-noise generator, output level and MPX hi-blend; on the rear panel, in addition to the usual antenna jacks, are tape deck rec out/playback, amp/tuner line in/line out, and multipath output jacks for an oscilloscope.
+Here's an excerpt from Technics' own literature for the ST-8600: "Low-noise direct FM-to-tape deck system sends pre-emphasized signal to deck for recording, with de-emphasis in playback.
 Built-in pink noise generator for accurate level settings of tape deck.
-Unique pilot signal canceller permits virtually flat response to 18 kHz, without interference.
+Unique pilot signal canceler permits virtually flat response to 18 kHz, without interference.
 Four 'Flat Group Delay' ceramic filters and 6-stage IF amp realize accurate 'wave form transmission' for superb clarity and inaudible distortion.
 Separate control and IF circuitry, with dual-level FM muting ('normal' and 'deep').
 Switchable auto or manual MPX hi-blend circuit reduces noise on weak stereo broadcasts.
 5-gang FM variable tuning capacitor.
 4-pole MOS FET front end.
 Buffered MOS FET RF linear mixer.
 FM/AM linear dial scale.
 Output level control.
 2 tuning meters.
 FM multipath output, 4-ch MPX output for discrete FM broadcasts."
-The ST-8600 usually sells for $75-150 on eBay, with lows of $17 and $50 in 5/07 and highs of $320 in 9/03 and $244 in 12/05.
-The ST-9600 is rarely seen on eBay and usually sells for $125-200, with a recent high of $278 in 5/09.
-It is more common and may be found for less on eBay-Germany.
+The ST-8600 usually sells for $65-150 on eBay, with lows of $17 and $50 in 5/07 and highs of $320 in 9/03 and $244 in 12/05.
+The ST-9600 is rarely seen on eBay and usually sells for $200-360, but two absolute lunatics ran up the price of one UK ST-9600 from $114 to $1,170 in 11/12.
+The ST-9600 is more common on eBay-Germany and may be found there for generally less than on eBay-US.

 "Circuit description: The tuning capacitor has 5 gangs for FM, 4 for RF and one for OSC.
 The AM has 3 gangs.
 There is a single RF amp 3sk40 followed by a balanced mixer consisting of two 3sk40.
 This is followed by the first IF transformer.
 Next are two 3-pin ceramic filters.
 A uPC555 IC dual IF amp follows.
 Two more 3-pin ceramic filters are next, followed by the third through fifth IF amps (uPC577).
 A sixth IF amp is next, then the ratio detector.
 The decoder is the SN76115N IC.
 This followed by the uPC1016C audio IC.
 This is the basic circuit.
 What makes this tuner interesting is that there are two IF paths.
 This is not a two-bandwidth tuner - the second IF path is for muting!
 This tuner has two levels of muting.
 There are two paths of audio as well: output from the audio IC as well as another path that promotes low-noise recording.
 The principle is sort of like Dolby with an emphasis that can be switched out.
 The AM section is discrete with separate RF amp, mixer, and IF transformers.
 There are no AM ceramic filters.